PSHE and RSE

 The spiritual, moral, social and cultural development of all pupils is extremely important and pupils are supported on a daily basis through the school’s ethos and across many areas of the curriculum.
 Collective worship also provides regular opportunities to further enhance pupils’ spiritual, moral, social and cultural development, promoting the school’s Christian values and celebrating achievements.

-At St Matthew’s, we follow the PSHE Association Programmes of Study (PoS) which aim to develop skills and attributes such as resilience, self-esteem, risk-management, teamworking and critical thinking in the context of three core themes: Health and Wellbeing, Relationships and Living in the Wider World.
+At St Matthew’s, we follow Heartsmart, which aims to develop skills and attributes such as resilience, self-esteem, risk-management, teamworking and critical thinking in the context of three core themes: Health and Wellbeing, Relationships and Living in the Wider World.

 Through our PSHE curriculum children will learn to: